llvm/torch-mlir/python/torch_mlir/csrc/README.md

-# Torch-MLIR Lazy Tensor Core Backend
+#Torch - MLIR Lazy Tensor Core Backend

 Contained within this directory are the components that implements the Torch-MLIR LTC backend.